josephm200/flashcardspart2/README.md

 The following **required** functionality is completed:

-- [ X ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [X] **The user can enter their guess in a box before seeing the flipside of the card**
 - [ ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [ X ] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [X] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [ X ] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+- [X] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented: